vieter-v/vieter/README.md

 having to exert too much mental effort & V seemed like the right choice for that.

+### Custom Compiler

+Currently, this program only works with a very slightly modified version of the V standard library, and therefore the compiler.
+The code for this can be found [here](https://github.com/ChewingBever/v).
+For CI purposes & ease of use, you can also clone & build that repo locally by running `make customv`.

 ## Features

 The project will consist of a server-agent model, where one or more builder